princessdidi/TableauProject---US-Demographics/README.md

 # TableauProject---US-Demographics

 This project is about Demographic and Economic Data for Tracts and Counties.
-I created different visuals to analyzed the income and poverty in 2015.
+I created different visuals to analyze the income and poverty in 2015.

 Insight 1